Yubico/yubikit-android/oath/README.md

 ```

+Next, use the `OathApplication` to add, remove, list, and calculate credentials.

+The `OathApplication` implements the YKOATH protocol.
+Refer to the [YKOATH protocol specification](https://developers.yubico.com/OATH/YKOATH_Protocol.html) for the details.

-The `OathApplication` provides a method for every command from the [YKOATH protocol](https://developers.yubico.com/OATH/YKOATH_Protocol.html) to add, remove, list and calculate credentials.
-In addition to these requests, the `OathApplication` provides an interface for setting/validating a password on credential storage, calculating all credentials and resetting the OATH application to its default state.
+In addition, the `OathApplication` provides an interface for setting/validating a password on credential storage, calculating all credentials and resetting the OATH application to its default state.
 For the complete list of methods look at the [`OathApplication` class documentation](src/main/java/com/yubico/yubikit/oath/OathApplication.java).

 The **OATH** module also provides a class for defining an OATH `Credential`, which has a convenience initializer `Credential.parseUri` which can parse the credential parameters from Uri of [Key Uri Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

 Authenticators often use QR codes to pass the URL for setting up the credentials.
 The built-in QR Code reader from YubiKit can be used to read the credential URL.